Paintings by Stephanie C Cosby

 Lives and works in Corvallis, Oregon, usa

-I like to think my first visual and spiritual language came from the iron dust that rode in on light beams and salty ocean air coating my first home in Brasil.
-I saw, smelled, felt, and tasted its bright, rusty particles as I crawled around exlporing.
+I like to think my first visual and spiritual language came from the iron dust that rode in on light beams and salty ocean air, coating my first home in Brasil.
+I saw, smelled, felt, and tasted its bright, rusty particles as I crawled around exploring.